-Transport in Minneapolis is efficient and simple, with a good bus system and new light rail, but it is still limited for those living outside of the city centre.
+Transport in Minneapolis is efficient and simple, with an efficient bus system and new light rail, but it is still limited for those living outside the city centre.
 New arrivals planning to live on the outskirts of the city will most likely need a car.

 Public transport in Minneapolis is managed by Metro Transit, which maintains an integrated network of buses, light rail and commuter trains for getting around Minneapolis.